ardydedase/ardydedase.github.io/content/software-engineering/analysis-modeling.md

 - Exceptions are when
  - Control object appears in another use case.
  - Behaviour is complex that it needs more than one control object.
- - Explicitly pecified by the use case.
+ - Explicitly specified by the use case.